jayala-29/DSC235-Data-Science-for-Cybersecurity/project-guidelines.md

 ## Due Week 8 (Checkpoint 1 - 5%)

 This week, you will have a problem statement due.
-In the linked ([Google Doc](https://docs.google.com/document/d/1p4p6RNCNMB-S2uAUwYGq6zbZbgtlO0XtSsGb0kmQSXY/edit?usp=sharing)) - make sure you are signed in with your NCSU email, you will address:
+In the linked Google Doc (on Moodle) - make sure you are signed in with your NCSU email, you will address:

 1. Group: Who is in your group?
 (1-3 people)
 2. Topic: What cybersecurity-oriented topic do you think you want to address in your project?